Forsakringskassan/gradle-conventions/README.md

 See example in [template-api](https://github.com/Forsakringskassan/template-api).

-A client might be created by generating a `jaxrs-spec` and use that with [jaxrs-client-factory](https://github.com/Forsakringskassan/jaxrs-client-factory).
+You may configure it to create a JAR containing `jaxrs-spec` and use that with [jaxrs-client-factory](https://github.com/Forsakringskassan/jaxrs-client-factory) to create a client.
+Or just create a JAR with the spec and use `se.fk.gradle.openapi-generate` to create a client.

 ```mermaid
 flowchart TB